 Thiel College assumes a student is enrolled until written notification is sent to Academic Records, indicating a withdrawal from the course.
 The student is responsible to officially withdraw from a scheduled class.
 Non-attendance does not constitute a formal withdrawal from a course.

-Housing is available on a first-come, first-serve available space basis in Harter Hall.
+Housing is available on a first-come, first-serve available space basis.
 All rooms will have maximum occupancy for the summer and private occupancy may not be available.
 Housing is only available to students registered for summer courses and/or students working on campus during summer months.
-Cost includes 5 lunches per week (Monday through Friday).
+Cost includes lunches Monday-Friday.